 In this post, I thought I would share with you some helpful thoughts on one of my favorite subjects.
 One every writer I know could show a little more of.
-What’s more, I won’t keep to the tree-hugging philosophy of “why can’t everyone just be NICE?”
-I’ll make it concrete.
-I’ll show you exactly why self-compassion will make you a better writer.
+What’s more, I won’t keep to the level of the tree-hugging philosophy of “why can’t everyone just be NICE?”
+As a writing coach, I know how important it is to make things concrete.
+That is why I’ll show you exactly why self-compassion will make you a better writer.
 And I’ll give you some tips on how you can bring self-compassion into your writing practice.

 Why self-compassion will make you a better writer